folutade/KnowThatYouAnointed/content/posts/the-party.md

   **The noble person that goes to work and pray like they 'posed to?
   Slaughter people too, your murder's just a bit slower***

-* If we apply the logic of "Wordlwide Steppers" to this current line on "Watch the Party Die", the natural conclusion would suggest that beyond the powerful men who exploit, coerce and sexually abuse victims at parties, there is a much wider set of people whom Kendrick could justifiable kill through his vigilante executions.
+* If we apply the logic of "Worldwide Steppers" to this current line on "Watch the Party Die," the natural conclusion would suggest that beyond the powerful men who exploit, coerce, and sexually abuse victims at parties, there is a much wider set of people whom Kendrick could justifiably kill through his vigilante executions.

-* At the same time, we should note that on “Worldwide Steppers” Kendrick first and foremost acknowledges that he himself is a killer in part due to his catering choices which might lead innocent children to long-term health complications and shortened lifespans.
-If we apply that logic from “Worldwide Steppers” to this line from “Watch the Party Die” it would seem that Kendrick is being a hypocrite for justifying his desire to kill the people who he despises while not acknowledging that he also deserves to be killed.
+* At the same time, we should note that on “Worldwide Steppers,” Kendrick first and foremost acknowledges that he himself is a killer, in part due to his catering choices, which might lead innocent children to long-term health complications and shortened lifespans.
+If we apply that logic from “Worldwide Steppers” to this line from “Watch the Party Die,” it would seem that Kendrick is being a hypocrite for justifying his desire to kill the people whom he despises while not acknowledging that he also deserves to be killed.

-* In contrast, on “Die for the Party” Lecrae looks at the man in the mirror, sees that he himself is a killer and a hyprocrite which leads him to acknowledge that he deserves death along with all the other hypocrites.
+* In contrast, on “Die for the Party,” Lecrae looks at the man in the mirror, sees that he himself is a killer and a hypocrite, which leads him to acknowledge that he deserves death along with all the other hypocrites.

   * *It's **killers** sittin' in they cell for **takin' somebody innocent**
   And they don't even feel no remorse, **the worst ignorance**